jimminycricket42/School-Notes/Life Sciences/Ecology/Nutrient Flows/The Oxygen Cycle.md

 modified: Thu 03/11 2022 08:00
 ---
 # The Oxygen Cycle
 Oxygen is found in [[The Atmosphere]].
-Oxygen is a vital component of [[Carbohydrates]], as well as a necessary part of [[Respiration|cellular respiration]].
+Oxygen is a vital component of [[Carbohydrates]], as well as a necessary part of [[Cellular Respiration|cellular respiration]].
 However, the amount of oxygen on the earth is fixed, and as such is must be cycled repeatedly in order to maintain a balance.

 ## The Cycle of Oxygen in an Environment
 ```mermaid